 Take an iconic steamship, visit the fjords, and venture into LOTR country before landing in Te Anau, and then enjoy time in The Caitlins before driving the coast toward Dunedin.
-Snap photos of famous beach boulders, stop at port towns and cruise over bridges, all the way to your final destination of Christchurch on the South Island.
+Snap photos of famous beach boulders, stop at port towns, and cruise over bridges all the way to your final destination of Christchurch on the South Island.

-Embark on a wine tour before hopping a flight to Sydney, Australia.
-Stroll Sydney Harbour, along with popular destinations, like Bondi Beach and The Rocks.
+Embark on a wine tour before hopping on a flight to Sydney, Australia.
+Stroll Sydney Harbour, along with popular destinations like Bondi Beach and The Rocks.
 Take day trips to the Blue Mountains and visit two wildlife parks to meet local kangaroos and wallabies.
-In Melbourne, do some sightseeing and peruse the funky street art and make the trip to see Kangaroos and Koalas in the Wild, followed by a trip to Cairns to see scenic Kuranda from atop the gondola, and more wildlife at the Cairns Aquarium and Koala Gardens.
+In Melbourne, do some sightseeing and peruse the funky street art and make the trip to see Kangaroos and Koalas in the Wild, followed by a trip to Cairns to see scenic Kuranda from atop the gondola and more wildlife at the Cairns Aquarium and Koala Gardens.
 The grand finale is a catamaran cruising around the famous Great Barrier Reef.

 See more 14-day trips in New Zealand.